Javier Zaruski

-Javier Zaruski (born 23 August 1991) is a professional submission grappler from Uruguay.
+Javier Zaruski Saul (born 23 August 1991) is a Uruguayan Brazilian jiu-jitsu comptetitor and submission grappler.
 He holds the rank of black belt in Brazilian jiu-jitsu under André Galvão.
 He is a multiple-time No-Gi World Champion and the current Super-Heavyweight No-Gi World Champion.
 He is the very first Uruguayan in history to ever win a black belt IBJJF No-Gi World title.
 Also he is the number one ranked Super Heavyweight in the World according to the International Brazilian Jiu-Jitsu Federation.

 Early life

 Javier Zaruski was born on 23 August 1991, in Uruguay.
 His athletic journey began in football (soccer), where he played at a competitive level for teams such as Rampla Juniors and Club Sportivo Cerrito.
 Despite showing promise in football, Zaruski's career took a different turn when he discovered mixed martial arts (MMA).

 Inspired by the UFC and the performances of fighters like Frank Mir, Zaruski decided to pursue a career in MMA.
 He initially trained at Scorpion, a mixed martial arts gym in Montevideo, Uruguay, where he developed a passion for grappling.